 Pick out cool buttons, charms from old jewelry, fake moss from the dollar store, and glue it on.
 I used wood stain on some, paint on others and left some bare wood.

 Add some color!
 I have a thing for red doors.
-After posting this picture on facebook, I found out so much more about red doors.
+After posting this picture on facebook, I learned some fascinating things about red doors.
 “Feng shui says that they are good luck.”
 “In China, it’s tradition to paint the front door red before the new year, to invite good luck and happiness.”
-“In Catholocism, the red door on a chapel symbolized the blood of christ to signify that the ground inside the church was holy, and a sanctuary from physical and spiritual evils.”
+“In Catholicism, the red door on a chapel symbolized the blood of christ to signify that the ground inside the church was holy, and a sanctuary from physical and spiritual evils.”
 “In Ireland, front doors are painted red to ward-off ghosts and evil spirits.”
-And last but not least, “It is just a ‘pop’ of color for a house.”
 I had no idea!

 So I kept going, loving every minute of it.
 Honestly, they go so quick you can do a half dozen of them in no time.
-Its fun to see projects come to fruition in so little time, and turn out adorable even for a beginner!
+Its fun to see projects come to fruition in so little time, and turn out super cute even for a beginner!

 At this point, I had a question.
 How do you get these things to stand up?
-Most fairy doors Id seen were attached to a tree, but I wanted to put them in containers.
+Most fairy doors I’d seen were attached to a tree, but I wanted to put them in containers.
 So I did some searching and I found the most impressive fairy door Ive ever seen.
-Its elaborate and breathtaking with a ton of little things to look at.
+It’s elaborate and breathtaking with a ton of little details to look at.

 I was inspired to say the least!
 Since I had my hole boring drill bit out to build our hoop house cold frame (and i didn’t have to go outside in 20 degree weather to get it) I wanted to attach the doors to branches.
 Which I also had inside.
 Dont ask.